Wednesday, May 20, 2020 (Updated Saturday, May 23)

 Council on Tuesday will discuss new state guidance allowing for mailed and e-mailed signatures, a concession from Governor Jared Polis to save people from the danger of in-person petitioning.
 Carr has advised the rules won’t apply in Boulder — a home-rule city — unless council votes to adopt them.

 Polis announced the measures May 16, but they won’t be finalized until June.
-Two local campaigns have June 5 deadlines to submit 3,336 signatures: No Eviction Without Representation, which seeks to provide attorneys to all tenants facing eviction in the city; and End the Muni, which would repurpose funds from the city’s Local Power project to other renewable energy efforts.
+Two local campaigns have June 5 deadlines to submit 3,336 signatures: No Eviction Without Representation, which seeks to provide attorneys to all tenants facing eviction in the city; and End the A utility that would be owned by the city of Boulder.
+Shorthand for municipalization, which is the p..., which would repurpose funds from the city’s What the city of Boulder calls the muni project to other renewable energy efforts.

 Patrick Murphy, an End the Muni organizer, said Tuesday he was nearing 1,000 signatures; NEWR representatives claimed to have collected close to 2,000 before coronavirus hit.
 The two campaigns have been coordinating, along with a third, to host signing events and do home delivery of all three petitions.